hackthedev/dcts-shipping/README.md

 - **Future-Proof**: Built with scalability and future features in mind.

+- **Rapid Development**: Fast bug resolution, continuous feature delivery, and ongoing improvements enabled by a modern and efficient tech stack.

 DCTS isn't just a chat platform, it's a vision for better communication, driven by simplicity, freedom, and innovation.
 Its one step out of many to create a new, better web.

 > [!TIP]